20 people are interested

 Tutors meet with their student for one hour a week during the academic school year.
 A Program Manager is on-site to provide guidance and support.
 Tutors are expected to commit for the entire academic year.

-We are at the Woodridge ARC once a week:
+We are at the Woodridge Library once a week:

-We are at other sites, Monday through Friday.
+We are at other sites and available virtually, Monday through Friday.

 No experience necessary.
 A 12-hour free training is provided and required.